exogen/graphbrainz/docs/extensions/README.md

 for writing a good extension:

-* If you need to make HTTP requests, using a [Client][] subclass will get you rate limiting, error handling, and a Promise-based API for free.
+* If you need to make HTTP requests, using a [Client][] subclass will get you rate limiting, error handling, retrying, and a Promise-based API for free.
-* Default to following the rate limiting rules of any APIs you wrap.
+* Default to following the rate limiting rules of any APIs you use.
 If there are no guidelines on rate limiting, consider playing nice anyway and limiting your client to around 1 to 10 requests per second.
 * Use a [DataLoader][dataloader] instance to batch and cache requests.
-Even if the data source doesn’t support batching, it will dedupe in-flight requests for the same key, preventing extra requests before the response has been cached.
+Even if the data source doesn’t support batching, DataLoader will help by deduping in-flight requests for the same key, preventing unnecessary requests.
 * Use a configurable cache and make sure you aren’t caching everything indefinitely by accident.
 The `cacheMap` option to DataLoader is a good place to put it.
-* Get as much configuration from environment variables as possible, so that people can just run the standalone server instead of writing any code.
-If you need more complex configuration, use a single object on the `options` object as a namespace for your extension’s options.
+* Get as much configuration from environment variables as possible so that users can just run the standalone server instead of writing any code.
+If you need more complex configuration, use a single field on the `options` object as a namespace for your extension’s options.
-* Don’t be afraid to rename fields returned by third-party APIs when translating them to the GraphQL schema.
-Consistency with GraphQL conventions and the GraphBrainz schema is more desirable than consistency with the original API being wrapped.
+* Don’t hesitate to rename fields returned by third-party APIs when translating them to the GraphQL schema.
+Consistency with GraphQL conventions and the GraphBrainz schema is more desirable than consistency with the original API being used.
 Some general rules:
-  * Match type names to the service they’re coming from (e.g. some services use the words “album” and “track”), but match scalar field names to their MusicBrainz equivalents when possible (e.g. `name` for artists but `title` for releases and recordings).
+  * Match type names to the service they’re coming from (e.g. many services use the words “album” and “track” and the type names should reflect that), but match scalar field names to their MusicBrainz equivalents when possible (e.g. `name` for artists but `title` for releases and recordings).
   * Use camel case naming and capitalize acronyms (unless they are the only word), e.g. `id`, `url`, `artistID`, `pageURL`.
   * If it’s ambiguous whether a field refers to an object/list vs. a scalar